wordsworthc/evo-python-sdk/.github/ISSUE_TEMPLATE/01-bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Create a report to help us improve evo-python-sdk
 title: "Bug: "
 ---